© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Coldberry lead mine and associated hushes is a scheduled monument protected by Historic England under reference 1015863.
 View the official record →

-Coldberry lead mine is a post-medieval extractive site located in Durham, featuring evidence of lead mining operations and associated landscape features known as hushes.
+Coldberry lead mine is a post-medieval and early modern extractive site located in Durham, England, comprising mineral workings and associated hushes characteristic of lead mining activity in northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015863.

 Coldberry lead mine and associated hushes is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015863.